renatomore/minerva-coffee-shop/README.md

 ![Minerva Coffee Shop Preview](documentation/assets/homepage.png)

 Minerva Coffee Shop is a React-based web application for showcasing a coffee shop's products and services.
-It utilizes the latest technologies such as React 18.2, Vite 5.2, and Swiper 11.1 to provide a modern and responsive user experience.
+It utilizes React 18.2, Vite 5.2, and Swiper 11.1 to provide a modern and responsive user experience.

 ## Table of Contents